 Brockwell Lido returns for another summer run.
 Since re-opening in July 2007 the outdoor pool has proved to be a hugely popular community sports facility - providing fun for families and lane training for serious swimmers.
 Built by the London County Council in 1937, it still remains as valued and popular now as it ever was.
 This Lido was once called "The Evian Lido" after the famous mineral water supplier pumped some much-needed cash into the lido a few years back.
 Now, thanks to recent upgrades, the lido represents a magical sanctuary for residents in the south east of the city.
 Affectionately known as "Brixton Beach", you'll need to use your imagination to hear the sound of the waves but it is a welcome respite from the sweltering heat and a home-from-home for a diverse mix throughout the summer months.
 The glorious outdoor pool forms the centrepiece of this local leisure attraction idyllically located in Brockwell Park.
 There is also a safe paddling pool for the smaller tots to splash around in.
 Framing the pool is a range of rooms that host a number of varying activities including yoga, aerobics and Whippersnappers music and drama workshops for the under 5s.
 This is a great community resource and a heavenly place to spend a long, hot summer's day.
 Choose a shady patch of grass underneath the sweeping trees, relax and enjoy the infectious, relaxed vibe.

-An urban oasis adjacent to an extensive park - open April to September
+An urban oasis adjacent to an extensive park - open all year round

 Lido Park Gardens, Brockwell Park, London, SE24 0PA

 Tube: Brixton Station

 Saturday 29th and Sunday 30th April 2017 - 10am-4pm | Free

 Community & Lifestyle, Antiques Fair.

 Wednesday 5th July 2017 | £13.50-£20 (Adults), £9-£13.50 (Children)